 Costs & Financial Aid

-For the 2013-2014 academic year, tuition at the Graduate School of Theology is $400 per credit hour.
+Tuition at the Graduate School of Theology is $400 per credit hour in both the 2013-2014 and 2014-2015 academic years.
 (See below for information on scholarship opportunities.)

 The fee for auditing a Graduate School of Theology course is $165 per course.

 Books and other fees

 Student should realize that the academic books required in graduate school are often quite expensive.
 A helpful estimate is that students may expect to spend $150 per class on books.

 |Other Fees:||Besides a $25 application fee, no other fees (such as for parking, library, student services or activities, graduation, or general semester fees) will be assessed as part of Oklahoma Christian's "Eagles Fly Fee Free" campaign.|

 University financial policies are available online.
 The webpage also provides contact information for Financial Services.